-We are parents, grandparent, caregivers, educators, activists, and concerned citizens joining Protect Young Eyes, The National Center on Sexual Exploitation, and their many allies, requesting that Apple prioritize the safety and protection of children.
+We are parents, grandparents, caregivers, educators, activists, and concerned citizens joining Protect Young Eyes, The National Center on Sexual Exploitation, and their many allies, requesting that Apple prioritize the safety and protection of children.

 Apple, we are not asking you to do our jobs for us.
 We're simply asking that you stop making our job more difficult!
 Protecting children and ensuring their wellbeing should be something we all strive for together.

 Apple's parental controls are not intuitive and can take hours to try to figure out.
-The App Store is often misleading and can put our kids are risk when we're trying to decide which apps are safe.
+The App Store is often misleading and can put our kids at risk when we're trying to decide which apps are safe.

 We are asking you to please make these improvements that would prevent the exploitation of children and help millions of families, caregivers, and educators: